cjdelisle/cjdns/README_AF.md

     sudo mknod /dev/net/tun c 10 200 &&
     sudo chmod 0666 /dev/net/tun

-Then `cat /dev/net/tun` again.
+Dan `cat /dev/net/tun` nog 'n tyd.

-If it says: `cat: /dev/net/tun: Permission denied` You're probably using a VPS based on the OpenVZ virtualization platform.
+As dit se: `cat: /dev/net/tun: Permission denied` You're probably using a VPS based on the OpenVZ virtualization platform.
 Ask your provider to enable the TUN/TAP device - this is standard protocol so they should know exactly what you need.
 If you're on OS X, don't worry about this step.